Munich–Treuchtlingen railway: Section North (Rohrbach–Ingolstadt)

+German clock-face timetable

+In the third expert draft of the proposed German-wide clock face timetable (Deutschlandtakt), a four-track upgrade between Ingolstadt and Petershausen is assumed.
+Work costing an estimated €973 million at 2015 prices were planned for this.
+A third track between Munich Hauptbahnhof and Dachau is to be built for €454 million, and two overtaking tracks for freight traffic in Petershausen for a further €42 million.

+In July 2022, Deutsche Bahn suggestions of a new high-speed line between Munich and Ingolstadt with a journey time of 25 minutes and a branch from this to a new station at Munich Airport became known.
+The costs for this project were estimated at around €5 billion and the economic benefit at €7.1 billion.

 Route

+The line leaves Munich Hauptbahnhof in a westerly direction and then swings to the north.
+Connecting curves connect the Munich North marshalling yard to the line near Allach.
+In the following high-speed section, the line runs in wide curves from the entry into the Danube-Isar hill country near Dachau, running due north.
+After Petershausen, the line swings into the Ilm valley and follows it with some sharper bends to Rohrbach.
+The line cuts through the ridge between Rohrbach and Reichertshofen to the Paar valley and the line then continues to the north-west to Ingolstadt in the Danube lowlands.

-From Ingolstadt the line runs mostly north-westerly towards Eichstätt Bahnhof (station).
-Eichstätt Bahnhof is located on the edge of the Eichstätt district of Wasserzell.
+From Ingolstadt the line runs mostly north-westerly towards Eichstätt Bahnhof, which is located on the edge of the Eichstätt district of Wasserzell.
 A 5.1 km long remnant of the non-electrified Eichstätt–Beilngries line connects as a branch line from Eichstätt Stadt (town) station to the main line.
 From Eichstätt Bahnhof the line runs largely in the narrow Altmühl valley and as a result it is very curvy.
 Between Eichstätt Bahnhof and Dollnstein there are two bends that make almost 180° turns.
 In order to avoid unnecessary bridges over the Altmühl the river was diverted or cuttings were blown through the rocks.
 Two tunnels, Kirchberg tunnel near Zimmern and Esslingerberg tunnel near Esslingen, and a cutting through a spur of the Perlachberge range near Treuchtlingen cut through loops of the Altmühl.
 Just before Treuchtlingen station the line also crosses a plate girder bridge over the Möhrenbach, which is similar in design and size to the many bridges over the Altmühl.